When Advocacy Becomes Avoidance

 The instinct behind the U.S. Travel statement is familiar.
 Protect the brand.
 Reinforce the message.
 Push back on anything that could create doubt in the minds of international travelers.
 That is understandable.
 It is also insufficient.

 We in the travel industry should be able to hold two thoughts at once.
 We can promote the United States as a welcoming destination.
 We can also acknowledge that not everyone sees it that way right now.

-Those positions are not mutually exclusive.
+Dismissing criticism does not make it go away.
+It just signals that the industry would rather control the narrative rather than engage with it.
 Credibility erodes when institutions appear unwilling to engage honestly with difficult issues.
-Silence, or selective outrage, is noticed.
-So is the decision to challenge some voices while dismissing others.
+Selective outrage, or outright silence, is noticed.
 At a certain point, this approach stops looking like neutrality and starts looking like alignment.

 The travel industry does not need to defend an idealized version of America.
 It needs to help rebuild trust in the real one.
 And that work starts by acknowledging where we stand, not condemning those who point it out.